CycloneDX/sbom-utility/gui-ts/README.md

 | npm | 10 | `npm --version` (ships with Node 20) |
 | sbom-utility binary | any | `go build -o sbom-utility .` from repo root |

-No other global tools are required.  `electron`, `vite`, and `electron-builder` are all devDependencies and install automatically.
+No other global tools are required.  `vite` and `electron-builder` are devDependencies and install via `npm install`.
+The Electron binary itself is downloaded as a post-install step — see the note below if that download is blocked by a corporate proxy.

 ---